Skip to main content

 New Zealand comprises two main narrow and mountainous islands, the North Island and the South Island, separated by Cook Strait, and a number of smaller outlying islands.
 Its total land area is approximately 263,310 square kilometres (about the combined area of Victoria and Tasmania).
 New Zealand claims a maritime exclusive economic zone (EEZ) of a little over four million square kilometres, the fifth‑largest in the world and more than 15 times its land mass.
 It has a cool temperate climate, strongly influenced by oceanic factors.

-New Zealand's population was estimated to have surpassed five million by June 2022, following an increased number of returns encouraged by the COVID‑19 pandemic.
+New Zealand's population surpassed 5.3 million at the end of 2023.
 Since 2013, New Zealand's population has grown at an average rate of 1.8 per cent per annum, boosted by immigration.
 Until recently, most immigrants had arrived from the United Kingdom, Australia and northern Europe.
 A growing number of migrants now come from the Pacific island countries, particularly Samoa, Cook Islands and Niue, and from Asia.
 Australia is a major destination for New Zealand migrants and tourists.

 Bilateral relations

 At a government-to-government level, Australia's relationship with New Zealand is the closest and most comprehensive of all our bilateral relationships.
 Prime Ministers hold annual formal talks and foreign, trade and defence ministers meet regularly.
-At the 2022 annual Leaders Meeting, Prime Minister Albanese and then-Prime Minister Ardern announced annual ministerial dialogues of Foreign and Defence Ministers and Finance/Economic and Climate Change Ministers.
+At the 2022 annual Leaders Meeting, Prime Minister Albanese and then-Prime Minister Ardern announced the establishment of two new annual ministerial dialogues: Foreign and Defence Ministers 2+2 and the Climate and Economic Ministers 2+2.

 Australia and New Zealand cooperate closely in global and regional fora, including the United Nations, WTO, APEC, East Asia Summit and the ASEAN Regional Forum, and Pacific Islands Forum.
-We are both committed to helping build a stronger Pacific family through our long-standing collaboration with Pacific island partners.
+We are both committed to supporting Pacific priorities and working together with our Pacific family to respond to our shared challenges, including climate change.

 Formal expressions of our security partnership are found in the 1944 Canberra Pact and 1951 ANZUS Treaty.
 Our bilateral defence relationship is underpinned by the 1991 Closer Defence Relations agreement (CDR), updated in 2018, which provides a broad strategic framework for the bilateral defence relationship.
 In accordance with the recommendations of the 2011 Review of the Australia-New Zealand Defence Relationship, a framework for closer consultation and engagement on defence has been implemented since 2012.

-The 1983 Australia‑New Zealand Closer Economic Relations Trade Agreement (ANZCERTA or CER) is one of the world's most open and successful free‑trade agreements.
-The Australia, New Zealand and ASEAN free‑trade agreement (AANZFTA) entered into force on 1 January 2010.
-Both Australia and New Zealand cooperate closely in pursuing WTO goals, notably through participation in the Cairns Group, a coalition of 19 agriculture‑exporting countries promoting the liberalisation of trade in agriculture.
+The 1983 Australia‑New Zealand Closer Economic Relations Trade Agreement (ANZCERTA or CER) is one of the worlds most open and successful free‑trade agreements.
+The Australia, New Zealand and ASEAN free‑trade agreement (AANZFTA) entered into force on 1 January 2010 and has recently been through a process of upgrade negotiations.
+Both Australia and New Zealand cooperate closely in pursuing WTO goals, notably through participation in the Cairns Group, a coalition of 20 agriculture‑exporting countries promoting the liberalisation of trade in agriculture.

 The Australia New Zealand Leadership Forum (ANZLF), established in 2004, is a private sector-led forum which brings together Australian and New Zealand business and government leaders to reinforce and develop the trans-Tasman economy and business environment.
-The ANZLF, which is supported by DFAT (and its New Zealand counterpart, the Ministry of Foreign Affairs and Trade) is co-chaired on the Australian side by Pip Marlow, and on the New Zealand side by Greg Lowe.
+The ANZLF, is supported by DFAT and its New Zealand counterpart, the Ministry of Foreign Affairs and Trade.

-Trade Minister Don Farrell met his New Zealand counterpart Trade Minister Damien O'Connor for annual Closer Economic Relations trade talks in Queenstown, New Zealand in October 2022.
-Ministers acknowledged the extraordinary integration and depth of our economic relationship.
-They discussed ongoing collaboration on Indigenous cultural and economic connections; clean energy and climate change policy; and emerging technologies.
+Trade Minister Don Farrell met his New Zealand counterpart, then-Trade Minister Damien O'Connor, for annual Closer Economic Relations trade talks in Adelaide in August 2023.
+Ministers acknowledged the extraordinary integration and depth of our economic relationship, while celebrating the 40th anniversary of the Australia-New Zealand Closer Economic Relations Trade Agreement (ANZCERTA or CER).
+They discussed the future of the trade and economic relationship, including agreeing and signing the Australia-New Zealand Sustainable and Inclusive Trade Declaration.

 Political overview